Skip to main content

 Eligibility:

-• Current undergraduate student at the University of Maryland, College Park in the Fall 2023 semester.
-Students studying abroad or on a leave of absence in the Fall 2023 semester may be eligible depending on circumstances.
+• Current undergraduate student at the University of Maryland, College Park in the Fall 2024 semester.
+Students studying abroad or on a leave of absence in the Fall 2024 semester may not be eligible depending on circumstances.

 • 2.6 cumulative GPA or better before the application deadline/participant limit.
 First-semester UMD students who do not yet have a cumulative GPA may still apply.

-• Must maintain at least a 2.6 cumulative GPA until the start of employment in the RA position.
-Once hired, must maintain at least a 2.5 cumulative GPA during employment.
+• Must maintain at least a 2.60 cumulative GPA until the start of the RA Groundwork course.
+Once enrolled in RA Groundwork, must maintain at least a 2.50 cumulative GPA during employment.

 • Good judicial and financial standing with the university

-• Groundwork is a non-credit, blended-learning training course that will include online video content and four 90-minute discussion sessions.
-The video content and discussion sessions will be launched in the Spring 2024 semester at a date to be determined.
+• Groundwork is a non-credit, blended-learning training course that will include four 90-minute discussion sessions and online video content.
+The discussion sessions and video content will be launched in the Spring 2025 semester at a date to be determined.
 The registration process and information will be included in an offer letter.

 • May not student teach during their first year in the position

 • You may feel you have unique circumstances.
-If in doubt, please contact us to discuss your situation.
+If in doubt, please contact us to discuss your situation at drlhr@umd.edu.

 We encourage students from across the university to apply for the RA position.